L1lith/Patch-Asar/README.md

 # Patch Asar
 Using this library you can inject your own files into .asar archives.

+## Breaking Change
+I don't know if switching from CommonJS to ESModules will break this library for anyone.
+If this is an issue for you please open an issue and I'll try to figure out how to build for both (or make a pull request with a proper build system)

 ### Basic Usage
 ```js
 const patchAsar = require('patch-asar')